ericabooth/ericabooth/README.md

 My past appointments include:
    - **Senior Director of Research** and President at Far Harbor, LLC in Austin, TX.
    - **Research Faculty** at the Texas A&M University Public Policy Research Institute (PPRI)
-   - **Lecturer** in the Department of Health Policy & Management at Texas A&M University
+   - **Lecturer** in the Department of Health Policy & Management at Texas A&M University, teaching graduate research methods and statistical programming courses
-   - **Senior Research Scientist** with Gibson Consulting Group I also served as an affiliated researcher with the Texas Education Research Center and the Southwest Regional Education Laboratory (REL).
+   - **Senior Research Scientist** with Gibson Consulting Group

+I also served as an affiliated researcher with the Texas Education Research Center and the Southwest Regional Education Laboratory (REL).
+I regularly teach workshops on applied evaluation (including AI-assisted evaluation methods and analysis), most recently at Prarie View A&M and the Texas Evaluation Network annual meeting.

 I have about two decades of experience in **Monitoring, Evaluation, and Learning (MEL)**.
 My work sits at the intersection of complex statistical programming and applied policy research, with a career dedicated to building the evidence base for state and national programs and foundation funded initiatives.